zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

   - **Keyring**

-    Use the following examples of the commands to add certificates from the dataset and connect them to the keyring used by Cloud Gateway:
+    For keyrings, use the following examples of commands specific to your ESM to add certificates from the dataset and connect them to the keyring used by the Cloud Gateway:

-    - RACF
+    - **For RACF:**

       ```
       RACDCERT ADD('SHARE.SYSY.ROOTCA.CER') ID(ZWESVUSR) WITHLABEL('DigiCert Root CA') TRUST